pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 ![Troubleshoot distributed database issues](media/troubleshoot-distributed-database-issues.jpg)

 [TiDB](https://docs.pingcap.com/tidb/dev/overview) is an open-source, distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) workloads.
 Ideally, a TiDB cluster should always be efficient and problem free.
 It should be stable, load-balanced, and have a reliable rate of queries per second (QPS).
-There shouldn’t be any jitters (either in the cluster or on disk), and no hotspots, slow queries, or network fluctuations.
+There shouldn't be any jitters (either in the cluster or on disk), and no hotspots, slow queries, or network fluctuations.

 However, the reality is often unsatisfactory.
 For external reasons, application traffic may surge and increase the pressure on the cluster.
 Through a chain reaction of events, the CPU load maxes out, out of memory errors occur, network latency increases, and disk writes and reads slow down.